asyncapi/spec-json-schemas/README.md

 This is the current project structure explained:

 - [./definitions](./definitions) - contain all the individual schemas that will automatically be bundled together to provide the schemas in [./schemas](./schemas).
+- [./examples](./examples) - contain most individual definition examples that will automatically be bundled together to provide example for each definition in the schemas in [./schemas](./schemas).
 - [./tools/bundler](./tools/bundler) - is the tool that bundles all the individual schemas together.
 - [./schemas](./schemas) - contain all automatically bundled and complete schemas for each AsyncAPI version.
 These schemas should **NOT** be manually changed as they are automatically generated.
 Any changes should be done in [./definitions](./definitions).